MicrosoftDocs/memdocs/memdocs/intune/protect/derived-credentials.md

 - Users need access to a computer or KIOSK where they can use their smart card to authenticate to the issuer.
 - iOS and iPadOS devices that will enroll for a derived credential must install the Intune Company Portal app.
 Android Fully Managed and Corporate-Owned Work Profile devices must install and use the Intune app.
 - Use Intune to [deploy the DISA Purebred app](#deploy-the-disa-purebred-app) to devices that will enroll for a derived credential.
-This app must be deployed through Intune so that it's managed, and can then work with the Intune Company Portal app.
-This app is used by device users to complete the derived credential request.
+This app must be deployed through Intune so that it's managed, and can then work with the Intune Company Portal app or Intune App, which device users use to complete the derived credential request.
 - To retrieve a derived credential from the Purebred app, the device must have access to the on-premises network.
 Access might be through corporate Wi-Fi or VPN.
 - Device users must work with a live agent during the enrollment process.
 During enrollment, time-limited one-time passcodes are provided to the user as they continue through the enrollment process.
 - When changes are made to a policy that uses derived credentials, such as creation of a new Wi-Fi profile, iOS and iPadOS users are notified to open the Company Portal app.